eaton-lab/toytree/validation/penalized_pseudolikelihood/README.md

 The v8 design and run instructions are recorded in [README-v8.md](README-v8.md).
-It validates the hardened chronos-compatible fractional-Poisson mixture and the new scale-equivariant multiplicative-Gamma mixture.
-The development pilot passes the Gamma scale-equivariance and recovery thresholds, but it does not pass the prespecified optimizer-stability gates; confirmation must wait until those failures are resolved.
+It validates the hardened chronos-compatible fractional-Poisson mixture and evaluates a scale-equivariant multiplicative-Gamma candidate.
+The development pilot passes the Gamma scale-equivariance and recovery thresholds but not the prespecified optimizer- stability gates.
+V10 supersedes this study and retires the Gamma candidate.

 ## Version 7: strict-clock validation